It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 This involves mixing warm water with non-toxic dishwashing soap and putting in a bowl.
 Place a point source of light directly to the bowl with water.

-You can leave a candle in the middle or just place a lamp near it.
-Leave it in a dark flea infested area overnight.
+You can leave a candle in the middle or place a lamp near it.
+Please leave it in a dark flea-infested area overnight.

 3. Brewer’s yeast

 This is a yeast that has an ingredient used in making bread, wine, and beer.
-Put it directly in your pet’s food.
+Put it directly into your pet’s food.
 Enquire about the correct dosage from your vet.